Entropy-MCMC: Sampling from Flat Basins with Ease: Proof of Theorems

 \subsection{Theorem~\ref{thm:entropy-sgd}}

-\begin{proof} Compared to Entropy-SGLD, the only difference of Entropy-SGD is to do SGD update instead of SGLD update in the outer loop.
+\begin{proof} Compared to Entropy-SGLD, the only difference with Entropy-SGD is doing SGD updates instead of SGLD updates in the outer loop.
 Therefore, the analysis for the inner Markov chain remains the same as in Theorem~\ref{thm:entropy-sgld}.
 To analyze the error of SGD in the outer loop, we follow the results in \citet{ajalloeian2020convergence}.
 Since the strongly convex parameter for $f_{\text{flat}}$ is $\frac{m}{1+\eta M}$, by Section 4.2 and Assumption 4 in \citet{ajalloeian2020convergence}, we know that

 By unrolling the recursion, we obtain

 \end{proof}